 CADRE is the National Center on Dispute Resolution in Special Education.
 The Center for Appropriate Dispute Resolution in Special Education (CADRE) works to increase the nation’s capacity to effectively resolve special education disputes, reducing the use of expensive adversarial processes.
 CADRE works with state and local education and early intervention systems, parent centers, families and educators to improve programs and results for children with disabilities.
 CADRE is funded by the Office of Special Education Programs at the US Department of Education to serve as the National Center on Dispute Resolution in Special Education.

-The Center fo Evidence-Based Practice: Young Children with Challenging Behavior is funded by the U.S. Department of Education Office of Special Education Programs to raise the awareness and implementation of positive, evidence-based practices and to build an enhanced and more accessible database to support those practices.
-The mission of the Center is to promote the use of evidence-based practice to meet the needs of young children who have, or are at risk for, problem behavior.
+The Center for Evidence-Based Practice: Young Children with Challenging Behavior is funded by the U.S. Department of Education Office of Special Education Programs to raise the awareness and implementation of positive, evidence-based practices and to build an enhanced and more accessible database to support those practices.
+The mission of the Center is to promote the use of evidence-based practice to meet the needs of young children who have or are at risk for, problem behavior.

 The Center on the Social & Emotional Foundations for Early Learning (CSEFEL) is a national center focused on strengthening the capacity of child care and Head Start programs to improve the social and emotional outcomes of young children.
-The Center will develop and disseminate evidenced-based, user-friendly information to help early childhood educators meet the needs of the growing number of children with challenging behaviors and mental health challenges in child care and Head Start programs.
+The Center will develop and disseminate evidence-based, user-friendly information to help early childhood educators meet the needs of the growing number of children with challenging behaviors and mental health challenges in child care and Head Start programs.

 CDC, as the sentinel for the health of people in the United States and throughout the world, strives to protect people’s health and safety, provide reliable health information, and improve health through strong partnerships.
-The CDC has data and statistics on many health related issues.
+The CDC has data and statistics on many health-related issues.

 The Center for Infants and Children with Special Needs at Cincinnati Children's Hospital Medical Center provides a holistic approach to the care of children and young adults with significant chronic illness.
 Holistic care includes medical, psychological, social, environmental and spiritual support.
 We also help create a medical home involving the family, patient, physicians, therapists and all persons involved in the care of the patient.
-In keeping with the American Academy of Pediatrics medical home initiative, our goal is to provide accessible, family-centered, continuous, comprehensive, coordinated, compassionate, culturally effective medical care for children with specialized health care needs for an improved quality of life, while reducing the number of hospital days and total cost of care.
+In keeping with the American Academy of Pediatrics medical home initiative, our goal is to provide accessible, family-centered, continuous, comprehensive, coordinated, compassionate, culturally effective medical care for children with specialized healthcare needs for an improved quality of life, while reducing the number of hospital days and total cost of care.

 The Council for Exceptional Children (CEC) is the largest international professional organization dedicated to improving educational outcomes for individuals with exceptionalities, students with disabilities, and/or the gifted.
-CEC advocates for appropriate governmental policies, sets professional standards, provides continual professional development, advocates for newly and historically underserved individuals with exceptionalities, and helps professionals obtain conditions and resources necessary for effective professional practice.
+CEC advocates for appropriate governmental policies sets professional standards, provides continual professional development, advocates for newly and historically underserved individuals with exceptionalities, and helps professionals obtain conditions and resources necessary for effective professional practice.